hifiberry/hifiberry-os/README.md

 software.

-There is a robust update mechanism that will not overwrite the system, but switch between the current and the new version (they run on different partitions)
+There is a robust update mechanism that will not overwrite the system, but switch between the current and the new version (they run on different partitions).

+## Services

 At the moment, the following services are supported: